kayla-xu/r-scATS/README.md

 ## <span id="Tutorial">Tutorial</span>

 To use scATS, you can follow the instructions below.
-The detailed installation and usage of scATS are available in our [document](./docs/_build/html/index.html).
+The detailed installation and usage of scATS are available in our [document](https://github.com/LuChenLab/r-scATS/blob/main/docs/_build/html/index.html).

-Demo data can be obtained from [repository](https://github.com/LuChenLab/DEMINERS/blob/main/DecodeR_0.1.0.tar.gz).
+Demo data can be obtained from [repository](https://github.com/LuChenLab/r-scATS/tree/main/demo).

 ## <span id="Citing">Citing</span>

 A pre-print is going to be uploaded soon.

-## <span id="License">License</span>

-GNU General Public License v3.0